Theonlyhamstertoh/calculator-app/README.md

 ## Skills Learned ##
 * How to manipulate a array and string with array.filter(), array.map(), array.reduce(), include(), etc.
+* Accessibility for mobile users
+* button animations
+* improved in CSS Grid and CSS Flexbox
+* Improved in box shadow effects to create physical button looks

 ## Lessons Learned ##
 This project was definitely a tough one at the current knowledge I have.